CarlKCarlK/rustconf24.handson/setup.md

 ## Chrome for Testing and Chromedriver

-We download binaries listed on <https://googlechromelabs.github.io/chrome-for-testing/> and add them to our path.
+As detailed below, we download binaries listed on <https://googlechromelabs.github.io/chrome-for-testing/> and add them to our path.

 ### Linux and WSL